SQ-WARE/Documentation/docs/games/index.md

 **Community Leadership**: High contributors may be invited to participate in platform governance councils and development planning.

 **Future Platform Access**: Recognition earned now will translate to benefits and influence in future SQWARE platform implementations.

 ---

+## Compliance Note (Minecraft)

+No blockchain technology or SQ Tokens are rewarded directly from Minecraft servers or clients.
+On Minecraft, recognition is awarded as Points only.
+Any future Point-to-SQ convertibility would occur off-server and outside the Minecraft client.
+References: [Minecraft EULA](https://www.minecraft.net/eula), [Usage Guidelines](https://www.minecraft.net/en-us/usage-guidelines)

+---